wanLo/Fairer-Together-Mitigating-Disparate-Exposure-in-Kemeny-Aggregation/README.md

 # Fairer-Together-Mitigating-Disparate-Exposure-in-Kemeny-Aggregation
-Corresponding source code and experimental implementation for "Fairer Together: Mitigating Disparate Exposure in Kemeny Aggregation" paper.
+Corresponding source code and experimental implementation for "Fairer Together: Mitigating Disparate Exposure in Kemeny Aggregation" paper in FAcct'23.